Lumia art: Lumia

 The three main elements of lumia, defined by Wilfred, are form, color, and motion in a dark space.
 The most important are said to be form and motion.
 Wilfred's original contribution to lumia was the introduction of a fourth dimension - time.
 Since 1924, lumia accompanied music, dance, and drama.

 Musical aspects

 In a musical sense, lumia is used to accompany music by adding a visual effect.
 Wilfred mentioned that Lumia has three factors, "Form, color, and motion are the three basic factors in lumia - as in all visual experience - and form and motion are the two most important."

 Clavilux

 A term also coined by Thomas Wilfred to refer to his invention that allowed the creation and performance of lumia.
 Clavilux means "light played by key" in Latin.
-The term used by other artists was known as color organ.
+A term used by other artists was color organ.

-Light Organ
+Light organ

 Louis-Bertrand Castel invented the first light organ in the seventeenth century.
 For more information check light organ or color organ.